 The majority of construction projects in the ADOT highway system are performed by a contractor and designed, administered and overseen by ADOT.
 For projects that require coverage under the AZPDES or NPDES CGP, both ADOT and the contractor must obtain permit coverage as operators, and share responsibility for implementing all required permit conditions.
 For these projects, ADOT's role is administrative and supervisory, while the contractor is responsible for on-the-ground operations and physical implementation of stormwater BMPs.
 Therefore, for all projects that require authorization under the CGP, ADOT will submit a separate and accurate Notice of Intent (NOI) in accordance with CGP requirements, and ADOT will require contractors to file a separate NOI as well.
-Procedures for NOI review, approval, and submission are detailed in ADOT's Construction Manual, available at https://azdot.gov/business/engineering-and-construction/construction-and-materials/manuals/adot-construction-manual.
+Procedures for NOI review, approval, and submission are detailed in ADOT's Construction Manual, available at ADOT Construction Manual Index.
 The Construction Manual contains standard administration practices and inspection procedures for ADOT construction personnel, and is currently being updated with input from ADOT Water Resources on stormwater compliance related content.
-For each project, specifications are included to address stormwater requirements in Part 104.09 of ADOT's Standard Specifications for Road and Bridge Construction and Stored Specifications, available at https://azdot.gov/business/contracts-and-specifications/specifications-pay-items-list.
+For each project, specifications are included to address stormwater requirements in Part 104.09 of ADOT's Standard Specifications for Road and Bridge Construction and Stored Specifications, available at Specifications & Pay Items List Department of Transportation.

 All projects that are constructed within the ADOT system are designed, reviewed and approved by various technical sections at ADOT based on the project scope, purpose and need.
 For erosion control details and related specifications, ADOT's Roadside Development Section has developed the Erosion and Pollution Control Manual for Highway Design and Construction.
-The manual and detail sheets for standard BMPs are available at https://azdot.gov/node/5372.
+The manual and detail sheets for standard BMPs are available at Manuals and Agreements - Water Resources | Department of Transportation.
 The manual is reviewed at least annually and updated as needed.

-All projects are also reviewed for National Environmental Policy Act compliance and other environmental regulatory requirements, including stormwater, by ADOT Environmental Planning (https://azdot.gov/business/environmental-planning).
+All projects are also reviewed for National Environmental Policy Act compliance and other environmental regulatory requirements, including stormwater, by ADOT Environmental Planning (Environmental Planning | Department of Transportation).
 Stormwater permitting requirements are reviewed by ADOT Water Resources during the project clearance process, and the relevant information is noted on the List of Environmental Commitments for each project.
-Environmental Planning is currently in the process of implementing a standard detail for plan sets, called the "EPIC" sheet, that will convey all environmental commitments and environmental regulatory requirements in an easy-to-read summary for engineering and construction personnel to ensure consistent, accurate permit requirement information is provided for all projects.
+Environmental Planning has recently implemented a standard detail for plan sets, called the "EPIC" sheet, that conveys all environmental commitments and environmental regulatory requirements in an easy-to-read summary for engineering and construction personnel to ensure consistent and accurate permit requirement information is provided for all projects.

 Once a construction project is awarded, ADOT will review and approve contractor-prepared SWPPPs prior to the commencement of ground-disturbing activity, as described in the construction manual and contract specifications.
-ADOT Water Resources has developed a construction project SWPPP template for use on all ADOT projects that require CGP coverage, as well as a template for Monitoring and Sampling Analysis Plans and construction site inspection report forms, available on https://azdot.gov/business/environmental-planning/water-resources/construction-swppp-forms.
-ADOT Water Resources is currently developing guidance and reference documents for ADOT construction personnel to assist in reviewing SWPPPs, and preparing NOIs and Notices of Termination in accordance with CGP requirements.
+ADOT Water Resources has developed a construction project SWPPP template for use on all ADOT projects that require CGP coverage, as well as a template for Monitoring and Sampling Analysis Plans and construction site inspection report forms, available on Construction SWPPP Forms | Department of Transportation.
+ADOT Water Resources is currently finalizing guidance and reference documents for ADOT construction personnel to assist in reviewing SWPPPs, and preparing NOIs and Notices of Termination in accordance with CGP requirements.